Quantum Gravity signatures in late time Universe: Observational Implications

-Furthermore, the rapid transitions are primarily mediated by vacuum graviton correlations\footnote{If we take the calssical gravitons instead, in the transition amplitude the derivatives of the classical product $h_{ij}h_{lm}$ will appear which will be abysmally small, unlike the quantum correlator}.
-The upward transitions will happen primarily through vacuum fluctuations but the de excitations will cause an extra graviton emission\footnote{These statements remain true for all physically well behaved states \cite{Lochan:2022dht,Lochan:2014xja}}.
-Thus the process of setting up of new equilibrium setting will cause a burst of gravitons which will further lead to visible effects of CMB polarizations \cite{CMBPolStudyTeam:2008rgp}.
-Thus we see that {\it the late time strong matter dominated epoch of the universe provides a unique window to have a glimpse of quantum gravity processes and may potentially be used to test and constrain quantum gravity models against available observable channel.} A more detailed analysis of all such potential observables viz-a-viz the CMBR sky will be pursued elsewhere.
+Thus {\it the late time strong matter dominated epoch of the universe provides a unique window to have a glimpse of quantum gravity processes and may potentially be used to test and constrain quantum gravity models against available observable channel.} A more detailed analysis of many such potential effects will be pursued elsewhere.